openstack/tempest/doc/source/library.rst

 =============================

-Tempest provides a stable library interface that provides external tools or test suites an interface for reusing pieces of tempest code.
-Any public interface that lives in tempest/lib in the tempest repo is treated as a stable public interface and it should be safe to external consume that.
+Tempest provides a stable library interface that provides external tools or test suites an interface for reusing pieces of Tempest code.
+Any public interface that lives in tempest/lib in the Tempest repo is treated as a stable public interface and it should be safe to external consume that.
 Every effort goes into maintaining backwards compatibility with any change.
-The library is self contained and doesn't have any dependency on other tempest internals outside of lib (including no usage of tempest configuration).
+The library is self contained and doesn't have any dependency on other Tempest internals outside of lib (including no usage of Tempest configuration).

 Stability